Top of page

 Congratulations to this year's Graduate Student award winners!
 Learn more about these annual departmental awards on our Graduate Student Awards page.

-Niall Peat Accepted to Attend Econometric Society Summer School in Dynamic Structural Econometrics 2025
+Niall Peat Attends Econometric Society Summer School in Dynamic Structural Econometrics 2025

-Congratulations to second-year graduate student, Niall Peat, who was accepted to attend the Econometric Society Summer School in Dynamic Structural Econometrics 2025 at University College London, June 30 - July 6, 2025.
+Congratulations to rising third-year graduate student, Niall Peat, who attended the Econometric Society Summer School in Dynamic Structural Econometrics 2025 at University College London, June 30 - July 6, 2025.